 Reverse mortgages come with fixed and variable interest rates and are only available to homeowners who are 62 years of age or older.
 If approved, you receive your home’s equity in fixed monthly payments, a lump sum, or a line of credit.
 In turn, you make no payments to the lender until you sell your property or pass away.

-Unison does not have age restrictions, and you won’t make monthly payments or accrue any interest on the co-investment.
-Furthermore, the co-investment is not payable until you sell your home within the mandatory 30-year window.
-You also have the option to buy out the contract after 5 years in the agreement.
+Unison does not have age restrictions, and you won’t make monthly payments or accrue any interest on the agreement.
+Furthermore, the agreement is not payable until you sell your home within the mandatory 30-year window.
+You also have the option to buy out the agreement.

 Unison HomeOwner Vs. a Loan